 Recipe adapted from Kraft

 Want even more 4th of July recipes?
-Be sure to check out these recipes from the rest of the #12Bloggers team!
+Check these out!

 - Sparkling Raspberry Lemonade from Mom Endeavors